Or: How sustainable practices can make a $14.3 million film look like a blockbuster.

 Additionally, and perhaps more interestingly, the film’s first edited scene, which incorporated temporary / mockup visual effects, was also helpful as a proof-of-concept motivator to the cast and crew (via Adobe):

 “500 visual effects shots done with five guys in their bedrooms during the pandemic… they’re not perfect, and they’re not going for realism, but they work and they’re beautiful.
-And we’re very proud of them because they have their own unique style” – directors Daniels and VFX supervisor Zak Stoltz reveal How a 5-Person Team Made Blockbuster-Level Movie Effects using After Effects (via Wired):
+And we’re very proud of them because they have their own unique style” – directors Daniels and VFX supervisor Zak Stoltz reveal How a 5-Person Team Made an Oscar-Winning Movie’s Effects (via Wired):